kyodaisuu/basmat/docs/definition.md

 }
 ```

 This block checks if the BM is standard form.
 Standard form is a BM which is expected to arise from calculation of (0,0,...,0)(1,1,...,1).
-When it is not standard, there is no chance that the BM appears in the calculation of BM.
+When it is not standard, there is no chance that the BM appears in the calculation of (0,0,...,0)(1,1,...,1).
 It is an important property of a BM and therefore if it is not standard it is shown at the beginning to get attention.

 Now the initialization finished.